Richard Golian

 What Are We Missing?

 One of the biggest challenges is a lack of a winning mentality.
 European innovators and entrepreneurs often lack the confidence we see in other parts of the world.
 We’re missing the determination not only to compete but also to win on the global stage.
 This mentality isn’t absent only among entrepreneurs.
-Today, with some honorable exceptions, it is missing across European society.
+Today, with some honourable exceptions, it is missing across European society.
 We have become complacent.

 It’s time to talk more about European products and services and highlight the contributions we can proudly present.
 By understanding our own success stories, we can use them as an inspirational resource for future scientists, entrepreneurs, and innovators.